roahmlab/waitr-dev/README.md

 `WAITR` is released under a [GNU license](https://github.com/roahmlab/waitr-dev/blob/main/LICENSE).
 For a list of all code/library dependencies, please check dependency section.
 For a closed-source version of `WAITR` for commercial purpose, please contact the authors.

-An overview of the theoretical and implementation details has been published in (TODO: publish in where?).
+An overview of the theoretical and implementation details has been published in (TODO: add once accepted).
 If you use `WAITR` in an academic work, please cite using the following BibTex entry (TODO: fill in reference to our paper):

 Note: will add link to paper arxiv version when available.